Basic Python care

 Mike Alim is a friend who takes care of 5 Pythons.
 His two adult Pythons he called Jake, 5 years old and Sugar 3 years old.
 He has one female Albino Burmese that he called Candy, and two reticulated Pythons that he rescued from the wild, which he adopted eventually.

-For animal lovers who are planning to get a python as a pet, Mike suggests them to read and research first because Python rearing requires greater responsibilities.
+For animal lovers who are planning to get a python as a pet, Mike suggests to read and research first because Python rearing requires greater responsibilities.
 Definitely not an immediate pet for first timers.

 Mike with Jake the 5 year old Python